Marine School of Infantry

 Related ArticleArmy Infantryman (MOS 11B): Career Details

-Marine School of Infantry serves an important purpose of preparing the next line of soldiers.
+Marine School of Infantry serves the important purpose of preparing the next line of soldiers.

 Whether entering the Marines in a combat or non-combat MOS, new recruits will get a taste of offensive tactics through numerous day and night live-fire events.